SoftwareHeritage/swh-loader-cvs/docs/README.rst

 Running Tests
 =============

+The loader's test suite requires cvs to be installed.

 Because the rcsparse library is implemented in C and accessed via Python bindings, the CVS loader must be compiled and installed before tests can be run and the *build* directory must be passed as an argument to